 While deals and brand transition strategy discussions take place in boardrooms, communication throughout the organization about what’s happening, why, and when, is crucial.
 Employees at both organizations often experience discomfort and distraction due to the inherent ambiguity of mergers and acquisitions.
 Demonstrating “visible progress” toward implementing the new brand identity can speed up the integration of the two organizations.
 Here, the objective is to support the organization’s overall integration strategy moving to a single brand as soon as possible.

-BrandActive is a brand implementation firm with offices in Boulder, Colorado and Toronto, Canada.
+BrandActive is a brand implementation firm with offices in Boulder, Colorado, New York, New York, and Toronto, Canada.
 We work with clients to support them in the implementation of their brand change through-out North America and around the globe.
 Bookmark our blog page for valuable insights and industry best practices, and be in touch with us anytime to learn more.